 What Do Financial Advisors Do?
-Do I Need a Financial Advisor?
+(And Do I Need One?)

 The best financial advisors offer many benefits to their clients.
-However, many of us think that they only provide advice on investments to really wealthy people.
+However, many of us think that they only provide advice on investments to extremely wealthy people.

-1) What Do Financial Advisors Do?
-They Boost Your Retirement Savings — Dramatically
+1. Financial Advisors Dramatically Boost Your Retirement Savings

 Boomers working with a financial advisor are more likely to have savings for retirement and are more likely to have set a retirement savings goal, according to the Insured Retirement Institute (IRI) “Boomer Expectations for Retirement 2014” report.